orionriker/View-OS/README.md

 # View-OS
-Ker OS A OS Made in Batch!
+View OS A OS Made in Batch!

 **Note: this OS is purely made in batch and ignore what github says**